The best camera under $500 in 2024

 GoPro membership required to unlock features

-Despite the Hero 11 Black looking like every other GoPro this side of 2019, with upgraded hardware and software, it's a triumph on all fronts.
-The new, almost square sensor is supremely versatile, the camera's software has been simplified successfully, and GoPro's companion app, Quik has also been improved.
-With best-in-class stabilization, great-looking video in all but dimly-lit and dark scenes, and some fun new modes like light painting, the Hero 11 Black is an excellent addition to the line.
+The Hero 11 Black introduced the almost square sensor that is supremely versatile.
+The camera's software has been simplified successfully, and GoPro's companion app, Quik has also been improved.
+With best-in-class stabilization, great-looking video in all but dimly-lit and dark scenes, and some fun new modes like light painting, the Hero 11 Black is an excellent addition to the line, and can generally be found a little cheaper than the Hero 12 Black

 On top of 8:7 video, the Hero 11 Black captures 5.3K resolution video at 60 fps, 4K resolution video at 120 fps, or 2.7K resolution at 240 fps.
 You can also grab 27MP stills from 5.3K video.

 The Hero 11 Black might not have wildly improved the line's lowlight performance.
-Still, with its new 8:7 sensor, a simplified interface, and enhanced horizon leveling, it's upgraded GoPro's offering in a meaningful way.
-Particularly appealing to folks who use multiple social platforms, nothing else can do quite what the 11 Black can.
+Still, with its 8:7 sensor, a simplified interface, and enhanced horizon leveling, it's upgraded GoPro's offering in a meaningful way.

 Read our full GoPro Hero 11 Black review for more details